 - Have fun!
 This is a great time to bond with classmates and teachers!
 The memories you make here you will never forget.

-Ashton Titus is a dancer on the Elite Hawkins Contemporary Dance Company.
-This will be her 12th Showcase with Hawkins.
+Ashton Titus is a dancer on the Pre-Professional Hawkins Contemporary Jazz Company.
+This will be her 13th Showcase with Hawkins.

 For Parents, From a Parent